Gangrrio99/CIFGen/README.md

 % Create a new .cif file
 cif = CIFFile("./design.cif");

-% Add comments explaining your design cif.addComment("Example .cif design using CIFGen");
+% Add optional comments explaining your design.
+This method can be called on each class in this library cif.addComment("Example .cif design using CIFGen");

-% Create two layers
+%% Create three layers
 l1 = cif.createLayer("Layer 1");
 % Only change the fillcolor after initialization l1.setFillColor(0, 255, 0);